Managing an Elevated PSA: What Most Men Are Never Told

 What a smarter path looks like

 This is not about ignoring cancer.
-It is about avoiding harm while doing something meaningful.
+It is about avoiding guaranteed harm while doing something meaningful.

 Why this conversation matters now

 Prostate cancer care has become a multi-billion-dollar industry driven by momentum, liability concerns, and outdated assumptions.
-Changing course requires education, courage, and informed consent.
+Changing course requires education, courage, and a willingness to ask harder questions than most doctors are trained to answer.

-Managing an Elevated PSA: Avoiding Unnecessary Prostate Biopsies
+Watch the full podcast: Managing an Elevated PSA — Avoiding Unnecessary Prostate Biopsies

 Ready to take the next step?
 Schedule your one-on-one consultation with Dr. Stephen Petteruti